Ghelfi/Ghelfi.github.io/_posts/2025-08-10-frameworks.md

 # So...
 PyTorch

-`PyTorch`’s early leap into eager execution and the ONNX release gave it massive momentum — something `TensorFlow` 2.0 (which finally enabled eager execution) couldn’t fully reverse.
+`PyTorch`’s early leap into eager execution gave it massive momentum — something `TensorFlow` 2.0 (which finally enabled eager execution) couldn’t fully reverse.
+ONNX release and adoption also reduced the impact of the all-in-one solution proposed by `TensorFlow`.
 In the end, picking `PyTorch` for this blog feels not just natural, but objectively the best choice today.
 Ten years ago, you’d have read me grumbling about building graphs from protobuf definitions…

 One might wonder if moving from a full pre-defined graph to eager execution could hurt compute speed, especially on GPUs.
 Back then, GPUs and CUDA kernels weren’t as performant as today, but the